makrai/notes/morales17-cross-modal-depress.md

 # 6 Discussion

-* mechanical prediction (statistical, algorithmic, etc.) is typically as accurate or more accurate than clinical prediction (Grove+ 2000)
+* mechanical prediction (statistical, algorithmic, etc) is typically as accurate or more accurate than clinical prediction (Grove+ 2000)
 * not require an expert judgment and completely reproducible

 # 7 Conclusion

 * researchers should begin to follow the best practices (Stodden & Miguez 2013)
-* Best practices lead to communication standards, which will help disseminate reproducible research, facilitate innovation by enabling data and code re-use, and enable broader communication of the output of comput research
+* Best practices lead to communication standards, which will help disseminate reproducible research, facilitate innovation by enabling data and code re-use, and enable broader communication of the output of computational research
 * Without the data and code that underlie scientific discoveries, is is all but impossible to verify published findings